-A TALE OF BARBARISM
+A STORY OF BARBARITY

 54 was an old model, one of the early Mk8’s, standing a majestic four feet high, moderately battered, mostly wear and tear.
 His duties were general highways maintenance, basically litter picking.
-A humble but necessary task.
+A humble, but necessary task.
 He was a primitive bipedal, a little shaky on his feet but the angular rate sensors or gyro’s kept him right side up.

 The bipedal model was adopted pretty much across the range of maintenance ‘bots, after all with hundreds of thousands of years of human evolution behind it, the design of two legs for complex locomotion and two arms for efficiently using tools was an obvious choice.
-The very fact that the vast majority of robots were of hominid configuration was probably detrimental to the way the public in general understood them.
-Once viewed as an impersonal labour saving device, now in the light of recent events they were perceived with a mistrust and suspicion.
+The very fact that the vast majority of robots were of hominid configuration was probably detrimental to the way the public, in general, understood them.
+Once viewed as an impersonal labour saving device, now in the light of recent events they were perceived with mistrust and suspicion.

 54 didn’t understand, he was created for simple functions and that was his sole purpose, the very fact that his operational welfare was in jeopardy did not compute.